tmgthb/Autonomous-Agents/README.md

 [Beyond the Sentence: A Survey on Context-Aware Machine Translation with Large Language Models](http://arxiv.org/abs/2506.07583v1)

-- Context-Aware Machine Translation with LLMs: surveys research on using large language models for context-aware machine translation, covering prompt-based, fine-tuning, and other application approaches.
+- Context-Aware Machine Translation with LLMs: surveys research on using LLMs for context-aware machine translation, covering prompt-based, fine-tuning, and other application approaches.
 - Prompt-based methods utilize LLMs with prompts and examples, while fine-tuning adapts LLMs using specific data and processes.
 - Other applications include automatic post-editing using an initial MT system and an LLM, agentic frameworks with LLMs, memory, decoding, and agents, and LLM-based evaluation.